bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

-A custom table 'doc_survey' is created in the SQL server that will store the combined data of all 12 tables
+A custom table 'doc_survey' created that will store the combined data of all 12 tables.
+UNION ALL to merge the data from the 12 tables and insert into a created table 'doc_survey'.

 ```SQL
 CREATE TABLE doc_survey (